ajramos/cloud-certs/gcp-pcne-cert.md

 - **Centralized connectivity management:** Create and manage complex topologies (hub-and-spoke, mesh, etc.) from a single place.
 - **Hybrid and multi-cloud support:** Integrate on-premises, other clouds, and multiple GCP VPCs.
-- **Spokes:** Attachments to the hub, two types:
+- **Spokes:** Attachments to the hub, these are logical representations of network resources that connect to the NCC hub.
+They enable route exchange between the hub and the connected resources.
-    1) A VPC Network (VPC Spoke)
+    1)  **VPC Spokes:** Connect a VPC network directly to the hub.
-    2) Hybrid Spoke
+    2)  **Hybrid Spokes:** Connect external networks (on-premises or other clouds) to the hub.
+These can be:
-        - HA  VPN tunnels
+        *   **HA VPN Tunnels:** Connect via HA VPN gateways and their tunnels.
-        - VLAN attachments (Interconnect)
+        *   **VLAN Attachments (Cloud Interconnect):** Connect via Dedicated or Partner Interconnect VLAN attachments.
-        - Router Appliances (image of a NCC partner or your custom image)
+        *   **Router Appliance Instances:** Connect via custom router VMs (NVAs) deployed in GCP, often from third-party vendors or custom-built.
 - **Visualization:** Provides a graphical view of your network topology and traffic flows.

 ## Common Topologies